SiShdroid/saisushmapasupuleti/README.md

 ## About Me 👨‍💻

 I'm Sai Sushma Pasupuleti, a Doctoral Student at University of Houston.
-I'm an electrical engineering student and I specialize in design and control of power electronics.
+I'm an electrical engineering student and I specialize in design and control of power electronic converters.
 I'm passionate about working on providing solutions to the real-world problems.
 I believe it is important to be in a constant state of learning, and more importantly to use that learning.
-Outside work, I like to play badminton, dance to classical rythmns, and work on cool projects!
+Outside work, I like to play badminton, dance to classical rythmns, and cook different cultural dishes!

 ## Featured Projects 🚀

 - **Wireless Power Transfer** - A wireless charger for real-world EVs, built using the inductive coupling method
-- **AIAA Build Design Fly Competition** - Leading a 20-person team designing a 6ft RC plane for competition
-- **Pipeline Integrity Device** - MVP device that secured $200k in seed funding with Chevron
-- **Baby Monitor** - IoT device for diaper change detection using biology and hardware integration
-- **Robot Creation** - OpenCV and PID controller robot for ArUco marker navigation
+- **3D LED** - A 6*6 3D LED structure that displays various patterns
+- **Floor cleaning robot** - Detects water spill and cleans it with inbuilt equipment
+- **SCADA Monitoring System** - Uses GPS to detect failures in a electrical substation
+- **Line follower Robot** - A robot that follows the black line and races to the end of it.
-- **Power Supply Board** - PCB design using Eagle software
+- **Power Supply Boards** - Worked on building 4 PCB boards using either Altium and KiCAD softwares
-- **Custom Shirts** - Brand building and business development

 ## Features ✨